Securing non-dilutive funding for your startup means you don’t have to hand over control in exchange for cash. Here’s what you need to know.

 If you’re considering outsourcing the Chief Financial Officer (CFO) role for your startup, you’re not alone: In our experience, almost all startups outsource CFO services at some point.
-Contract CFO solutions offer many of the benefits you would expect from an in-house CFO, but on an as-needed basis that suits early-stage startups.
+Contract CFO services offer many of the benefits you would expect from an in-house CFO, but on an as-needed basis that suits early-stage startups.
 Their services vary, so as you research the options you may be wondering: Which functions can (and should) you outsource?

 The short answer is that most functions requiring a CFO’s advanced finance knowledge and business acumen can be handled successfully by a third party; the top services of outsourced CFOs are listed below.
 (Note: The outsourced CFO function may also be described as temp, contract, part-time, fractional or virtual CFO services).
 However, there are some functions that aren’t appropriate for outsourcing—keep reading to find out what they are, and why an outside CFO isn’t the best solution.